makandra/edge_rider/README.md

     posts = Post.where(:archived => false)
     posts_by_same_authors = posts.traverse_association(:author, :posts)

+*Implementation note:* The traversal is achieved internally by collecting all foreign keys in the current relation and return a new relation with an `IN(...)` query (which is very efficient even for many thousand keys).
+This means every association that you pivot around will trigger one SQL query.

 ### Efficiently collect all record IDs in a relation

 You often want to retrieve an array of all record IDs in a relation.